Griffon26/taserver/docs/user_manual/getting_verified.md

 5. Fill in the authentication code and press OK

-6. If you don't get an error message, registration was successful.
+6. You will get a message telling you if verification was successful.

 7. Restart Tribes Ascend and log in to that login server again to remove the "unvrf-" prefix.